Guysnacho/mcbios/README.md

 ## Deploy on ~~Vercel~~ Netlify

-~~The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.~~ This project will be deployed with Netlify, after tying the repo to a Netlify project deployments will be handled by merge to the main or other configured branches.
+This project will be deployed with Netlify, after tying the repo to a Netlify project deployments will be handled by merge to the main or other configured branches.